youraveragemathstudent/MITR/README.md

 # mmmukrevampwip
-Jaket bare bones for revamp WIP
+Jaket bare bones for revamp WIP but I suck at coding